Severson-Group/AMDC-Hardware/Accessories/Kaman_IO_ConverterBoard/REV20230213C/README.md

 # Kaman I/O Converter Board

-This folder contains the compiled design outputs for the Kaman I/O Converter REV B. This includes the schematics, images of the PCB layout, the bill of materials (BOM), and the files needed to order boards from an online vendor.
+This folder contains the compiled design outputs for the Kaman I/O Converter.
+This includes the schematics, images of the PCB layout, the bill of materials (BOM), and the files needed to order boards from an online vendor.

 ## Board Parameters